Guide to Equity Financing

-When other financial options are unavailable, or the sums are insufficient, equity financing is a viable option.
-Equity finance is a possible alternative if you can't bootstrap or if your business requires a large sum of money just to get off the ground.
+When other financial options are unavailable, or the sums are insufficient, equity financing is a viable option, and it's not a lengthy application process.
+Equity finance is a possible alternative or additional financing if you can't bootstrap or if your business requires a large sum of money just to get off the ground.

 Pros of Equity Financing